 Written application must be made to the Editor-in-Chief for permission to reproduce any of the contents of the journal for use in other than a course of instruction - e. g., inclusion in books of readings or in any other publications intended for general distribution.
 In consideration for the grant of permission by the journal in such instances, the applicant must notify the author(s) in writing of the intended use to be made of each reproduction.
 Normally, the journal will not access a charge for the waiver of copyright.

-Except where otherwise noted in articles, the copyright of articles in the journal has been transferred to the ADI.
-Where the author(s) has (have) not transferred the copyright to the ADI, the applicant must seek a permission to reproduce (for all purpose) directly from the author(s).
+Except where otherwise noted in articles, the copyright of articles in the journal has been transferred to the Asosiasi Dosen Indonesia (ADI).
+Where the author(s) has (have) not transferred the copyright to the Asosiasi Dosen Indonesia (ADI), the applicant must seek a permission to reproduce (for all purpose) directly from the author(s).

-ADI Journal on Recent Innovation (AJRI) does not charge to the author :
+ADI Journal on Recent Innovation (AJRI) does charge to the author :